 Vaginal boric acid capsules can work for women with a yeast infection.
 These may be especially useful for women with recurrent infections.

 The Centers for Disease Control and Prevention (CDC) suggests a dosage of 600 mg of boric acid in a capsule inserted vaginally once a day for 14 days.
+Before purchasing any suppositories, consult with a doctor.

 Some research reports that topically applied boric acid, along with the antifungal flucytosine, successfully treats approximately 70 percent of women.
 This study looked at women with yeast infections that did not respond to azole-based antifungal treatments.